Skip to content

 When choosing a sunscreen for winter use, consider formulations that are designed for cold climates.
 These sunscreens often contain hydrating ingredients and have a creamier texture, providing additional moisture while still offering effective UV protection.
 Look for products that are also wind and water-resistant for added resilience against winter weather.

-Incorporating sunscreen into your daily routine can be seamless.
 Apply it as the final step in your morning skincare regimen, after moisturizer but before makeup.
 Reapply every two hours if you're spending extended periods outdoors.
 For those who wear makeup, consider using a foundation or BB cream with added SPF for extra protection.

 Antioxidants and Skin Defense